Estimated reading time: 12 minutes

 Steps to Become a Licensed Facilitator

-1. Review and understand statutory (ORS 475A) and administrative rule (OAR, Chapter 333-333) requirements related to a facilitator license.
+- Review and understand statutory (ORS 475A) and administrative rule (OAR, Chapter 333-333) requirements related to a facilitator license.
+Working with a Psilocybin Consultant can help clarify these guidelines.

-2. Enroll in a psilocybin facilitator training program that has had curriculum approval by Oregon Psilocybin Services.
+- Enroll in a psilocybin facilitator training program that has had curriculum approval by Oregon Psilocybin Services.
 The training program must also be licensed by the Higher Education Coordinating Commission (HECC) or receive a determination from HECC that a license is not required.
 If you plan to apply for a facilitator license, it is important to confirm that your training program meets both of these requirements.
 For more information, please go to the OPS Student Information webpage.
-Each training program determines their application process, cost, and duration of their program.
-Please contact training programs directly for more information.
+Each training program sets its own application process, cost, and duration, so reaching out to a Psilocybin Consultant may help you choose the right program.

 • Proof of being 21 years of age or older